Step 1: Homeownership Information Session

 Step 5: Partnership Begins

-After an application has been approved by the Loudoun Habitat Board of Directors, applicants will be presented with a Home Buyer Agreement to sign.
+After an application has been approved by the Loudoun Habitat Homeowner Services Committee, applicants will attend the mandatory Homeowner Orientation where they will be presented with the Homeowner Agreement to review and sign.
 At this point applicants become future homeowners.

 Step 6: Sweat Equity Begins